Ieuan Wyn Jones: Fourth Welsh Assembly 2011–2013

 Jones led Plaid into the Welsh Assembly election of 5 May 2011.
 Plaid Cymru lost 4 seats and, with 11 seats, became the third largest party in the Assembly; behind Labour (30 seats) and the Conservatives (14).
 Jones announced on 13 May 2011, the day he ceased being Deputy First Minister, that he would resign as leader of Plaid Cymru within the first half of the Assembly term.
 Jones remained as an Assembly Member until his resignation on 20 June 2013, in order to take a post leading the new Menai Science Park.

 2017 United Kingdom general election

 In the 2017 United Kingdom general election, Jones contested the seat of Ynys Môn when he was unsuccessful.

 Books

-Jones has published three books, Europe: the Challenge for Wales (1996); Y Llinyn Arian (1998), a biography of the Welsh nineteenth century publisher, Thomas Gee, and Jones' own autobiography O'r Cyrion i'r Canol (2021).
+Jones has published three books, Europe: the Challenge for Wales (1996); Y Llinyn Arian (1998), a biography of the Welsh nineteenth century publisher, Thomas Gee, and Jones's own autobiography O'r Cyrion i'r Canol (2021).